phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_infos.rst

 which is used to register PHP functions.

-Basically, the PHP userland Reflection API just reads your ``zend_module_entry`` structure and publishes those informations.
-It may also use your ``module_number`` to gather back informations your extension registered at different locations against the engine.
+Basically, the PHP userland Reflection API just reads your ``zend_module_entry`` structure and publishes those information.
+It may also use your ``module_number`` to gather back information your extension registered at different locations against the engine.
 For example, ``ReflectionExtension::getINIentries()`` or ``ReflectionExtension::getClasses()`` use this.